Author - Don Young

 A voyage of discovery.....

 www.havingtheircake.com is authored by Don Young.
-The website was originally created to supplement the material in a book, 'Having Their Cake...', co-authored by Don and Pat Scott and published by Kogan Page*.
+The website was originally created to supplement the material in a book, 'Having Their Cake', co-authored by Don and Pat Scott and published by Kogan Page*.
 A later book, “Enterprise Rules” by Don Young was published by Profile Books.**

 Don Young says:

 Concerns based on a rich and sometimes perilous career led to research for, writing with Pat Scott, and publication of "Having Their Cake"* analysing the changing relationships between the investment markets and the top managers of large quoted companies; and “Enterprise Rules”** which examines effective and dysfunctional management..

 From there I embarked on an ever more fascinating journey, which broadly had the following stages:

 - Investigating the motivations and activities of investment bankers and fund managers - and the trustees of larger pension funds

 - Led by my interest in developing this website, broadening the scope of investigation into the dynamics of the banking and financial services industries and their impact on the wider populace